Himadieiev/worktest-sr/README.md

 To run this project locally, follow these steps:

-1. Clone the repository to your local machine using: git clone <repository-url>
+1. Clone the repository to your local machine using:

+`git clone your_repository_url`

-2. Navigate to the project directory: cd <project-folder>
+1. Navigate to the project directory:

+`cd project_folder`

-3. Install the dependencies: npm install
+3. Install the dependencies:

+`npm install`

 ## Usage

-To start the development server, use: npm start
+To start the development server, use:

+`npm start`